-‘We will save democracy’: Biden offers hope to resilient Ukrainians in war with Russia
+Analysis | ‘We will save democracy’: Biden offers hope to resilient Ukrainians in war with Russia

 “In the battle between democracy and autocracy, democracies are rising to the moment, and the world is clearly choosing the side of peace and security,” Biden said.
 “This is a real test.”
 But, he added, “It’s going to take time.
 So let us continue to draw inspiration from the iron will of the Ukrainian people.”

-When Biden came to office, his focus in this struggle between democracy and autocracy was more on the threats form a rising China and its president, Xi Jinping.
+When Biden came to office, his focus in this struggle between democracy and autocracy was more on the threats from a rising China and its president, Xi Jinping.
 Now he is preoccupied with Putin and Russia, and there are questions about whether the administration can manage both those challenges while dealing with everything else.
 Yet there seems no choice but to do so.

 Ahead of Biden’s speech, U.S. foreign policy analysts were saying that the world as it has been known for the past three decades, since the breakup of the Soviet Union, is now gone and perhaps irrevocably so, requiring economic, diplomatic and military responses.